pág. 8796

 helped students get more involved in making stories.

-After analyzing this subcategory using three data sources, it was found that free self
+After analyzing this subcategory using three data sources, it was found that free self-expression can help

 students become more interested in storytelling.
 While working on their comics, students could share